-If you are applying the source network configuration to the target in a WAN environement, do not failover your IP addresses unless you have a VPN infrastructure so that the source and target can be on the same subnet, in which case IP address failover will work the same as a LAN configuration.
+Do not apply the source network configuration to the target in a WAN environment unless you have a VPN infrastructure so that the source and target can be on the same subnet, in which case IP address failover will work the same as a LAN configuration.
 If you do not have a VPN, you can automatically reconfigure the routers via a failover script (by moving the source's subnet from the source's physical network to the target's physical network).
 There are a number of issues to consider when designing a solution that requires router configuration to achieve IP address failover.
 Since the route to the source's subnet will be changed at failover, the source server must be the only system on that subnet, which in turn requires all server communications to pass through a router.
 Additionally, it may take several minutes or even hours for routing tables on other routers throughout the network to converge.